 I also accept going back to old levels, so long as there is a reason for us to go there and while we're at it, where does action take place?
 This is something that has been completely overlooked by Sonic 4.

-So you start up having space to run off a bit and you then you notice two different paths right on the beginning, both leading towards the same route and further ahead, you notice they brought back the Marble Garden Wheel, which I'll discuss about it lather on the thread.
+So, you start up having space to run off and as you progress you'll find two different paths, both leading towards the same route.
+Further ahead, you notice they brought back the Marble Garden Wheel, which I'll discuss about it lather on the thread.

 Now, as you go on, there's this pointless booster I have pointed out earlier right before the loop, here you have some space to perform the Spin Dash, it wouldn't hurt trying it out now would it?
 But instead they threw you a booster right off the bat, un encouraging the need for the player to interact with the level.

-Now back to the level itself, Seeing Sonic running on water was a very nice returning "Glory", Altho something feels - Off, and this is where I'm sure Copley started noticing this:
+Seeing Sonic running on water was a very nice returning "Glory", Altho something feels - Off, and this is where I'm sure Copley started noticing something was off:

 What you see here, ain't even close to that of Sonic's 3 max speed!
 Sonic went trough a booster a Loopy loop, pretty much everything Sonic did in Hydrocity!
 And yet - They aren't following at the same speed.

-Now I know we can't have Apples to apples, but there is clearly still a lot of a difference here, and if this seems to be indeed in the sequence of a Speed Cap, if so, then the Speed Cap should be Higher, and again, make it so the speed only caps if
+Now I know we can't have Apples to apples, but there is clearly still a lot of a difference here, and if this seems to be indeed in the sequence of a Speed Cap, if so, then the Speed Cap should be Higher, speed should only caps if

-Next off, as you go forward there's also 6 additional (and unnecessary) diagonal springs, the thing here is: You just ran over Freakin' water!
-You had that moment of speed, and immediately afterwards you have further Automation guiding your path, I don't want to sound like I hate the level, but it just mocks the amount of feedback gaven throughout Episode I.
+Next off, as you go forward there's also 6 additional (and unnecessary) diagonal springs.
+Thing here is: You just ran over water!
+You had that moment of speed, and immediately afterwards you have further Automation guiding your path.
+I don't want to sound like I hate the level, but it just mocks the amount of feedback gaven throughout Episode I.